 Since our inception, we have been engaged in acquiring and developing oil and gas properties and the exploration for and production of natural gas, crude oil, condensate and natural gas liquids ("NGLs") within the United States.
-We have focused primarily on acquiring natural gas reserves until 2011 when we changed our focus to oil.
 We especially seek to acquire proved reserves that fit well with existing operations or in areas where Mexco has established production.
 Acquisitions preferably will contain most of their value in producing wells, behind pipe reserves and high quality proved undeveloped locations.
 Competition for the purchase of proved reserves is intense.
 Sellers often utilize a bid process to sell properties.
 This process usually intensifies the competition and makes it extremely difficult to acquire reserves without assuming significant price and production risks.
 We actively search for opportunities to acquire proved oil and gas properties.
-However, because the competition is intense, we cannot give any assurance that we will be successful in our efforts during fiscal 2015.
+However, because the competition is intense, we cannot give any assurance that we will be successful in our efforts during fiscal 2016.